 Europe – A continent filled with beautiful cities, unique architecture, cultural diversity, and breathtaking landscapes.
 What a pity that we tend to visit always the same most popular cities in Europe.
 Many popular touristy places to visit in Europe are already suffering from Overtourism.
 So why not visit a few less touristy places instead?
-Europe is full of impressive, outstanding and underrated travel destinations.
+Europe is full of impressive, outstanding, and underrated travel destinations.

-In the following, we would like to take a look at the most underrated cities in Europe, which are far less popular than London, Paris, etc. I asked 33 travel bloggers and frequent travelers about their insider tips for European cities and here are the unique results with a bunch of most amazing and underrated European cities and places who deserve much more attention.
+In the following, we would like to take a look at the most underrated cities in Europe, which are far less popular than London, Paris, etc. I asked 33 travel bloggers and frequent travelers about their insider tips for European cities and here are the unique results with a bunch of the most amazing and underrated European cities and places who deserve much more attention.

 Author’s note: The following European destinations are sorted from north to south.
 The order of these underrated places to visit in Europe is therefore not a rating.

 - 1 The most underrated European Cities and Places

 - 3 Drøbak, Norway